Quramy/electron-connect/README.md

 * `callback` Function

 Creates a new `Client` object with `browserWindow` and connects to `ProcessManager`.
 The `browserWindow` should be an Electron [browser-window](https://github.com/atom/electron/blob/master/docs/api/browser-window.md) instance.
-Once a client is created and connects the server, the client can recieve events(e.g. reload).
+Once a client is created and connects the server, the client can receive events(e.g. reload).
 You can omit `browserWindow` in only rendererProcess.

 If `sendBounds` is set(default `true`), the client sends a bounds object when `browserWindow` moves or resizes.